ppy/osu-wiki/wiki/Skinning/osu!mania/en.md

 Notes:

 - This is the graphical representation of the judgement line.
-  - The judgement line is drawn in the middle of the image.
+  - The judgement line is drawn in the centre of the image.
+- This is drawn for the entire stage width, not individual columns.
+- This is stretched to fit the stage width (allowing for narrower images).

 ---